jociet101/playmate-capstone/README.md

 * Profile Tab
    * Customize their profile
 * Notifications
-   * Can approve or deny friend requests
+   * Approve or deny friend requests
-   * Can view and accept or deny invite
+   * View and accept or deny invite
 * Player Profile
-   * Can send friend requests and remove friend
+   * Send friend requests and remove friend
-   * Can view their Playmate and session statistics
+   * View their Playmate and session statistics

 ### 3. Navigation